Skip to main content

 To solve this problem you can use Iterative Calculation.
 The idea is to declare a list of Metrics on which the standard circular reference detection is disabled.

-An Iterative Calculation configuration is made up of 3 things:
+An Iterative Calculation configuration is made up of three things:

 • a base Metric